gabriellenoelle/gabriellenoelle/README.md

 - 👋 Hi, I’m <b>Gabrielle Noelle Donald</b>!
+I consider myself a lifelong student -- always curious, and always improving
-- 👀 I’m a full-stack software engineer, with a strong interest in back-end code.
+- 👀 I’m a full-stack software engineer, with a strong interest in back-end code
-- 👾 I love Node.js.
+- 👾 I love Node.js
+- 💯 I have a bachelor's degree in anthropology
 - 📫 How to reach me: gabrielle.donald8@gmail.com 📨
 - 👾 Discord: SulkyMarsh #1115
 - 👩‍💻 LinkedIn: gabrielledonald008